The Frit Shooter

 I then pour them out onto a towel to dry.

-Once dry I nip them with glass nippers so they will fit into my frit shooters tube.
+Once the glass is dry I then nip it with glass nippers so they will fit into my frit shooters tube.

 - The link if for the instructions on how to make your own frit shooter…….
 Enjoy.